PHACDataHub/data-mesh-poc/doc/IV-the-proof-of-concept.md

 Note that there is a single connector for each topic, but there is *no limit on the number of csv files can be uploaded to the folder, which effectively provides a method of **aggregation** for multiple sources.

-The *scheama for data in each connector is generated directly from the data* by specifying `"schema.generation.enabled":"true"`.
+The *schema for data in each connector is generated directly from the data* by specifying `"schema.generation.enabled":"true"`.
 We add some instructions
 - identify the key for the record: `key_fields_airports=ident`;
 - or to transform some of the fields (from string to float data type): `cast_types_airports=lat:float32,lng:float32`